jaxon-php/jaxon-website/pages/05.examples/01.simple/02.alias/page.en.md

 menu: Hello World Alias
 template: jaxon
 cache_enable: false
-description: This example shows how to export the methods of a class as functions with Jaxon, using aliases.
 ---

+This example shows how to export the methods of a class as functions with Jaxon, using aliases.

 #### How it works